-I’m Karen Harvey, and it all started in my airing cupboard.
-It was September 2014 and I realised that too many people were living with too many spare, unwanted or unused toiletry products, and that actually these items could be really helpful to others.
+It all started in an airing cupboard back in September 2014.
+We realised that too many people were living with too many spare, unwanted or unused toiletry products, and that actually these items could be really helpful to others.

-The original premise was to collect for a homeless shelter in Cambridge, and we did – with so much gusto we filled their storage space to capacity!
-The donations kept coming and people were really getting behind the Toiletries Amnesty, so it seemed right to keep going, and keep sharing.
-To date we’ve provided help to thousands of people across Cambridgeshire, the UK and beyond!
+The original premise was to collect spare toiletries for one homeless shelter in Cambridge, the donations kept coming and we now support over 100 organisations.
+To date we’ve provided help to tens of thousands of people across the UK and beyond!

 It’s true, there shouldn’t be a situation where so many people are in such desperate need, but that’s the situation we’re in, and the best we can do is to help others in any way we can.
 It’s not just about supporting local communities and forming more understanding relationships in society, it’s about demonstrating that a small act can have a huge and positive effect on us all, as well as helping decrease our environmental impact.